 Commercial Lender Questions

 Many commercial lenders are willing to work with local businesses.
 Depending on the situation, we have seen that lenders are allowing businesses to switch their current payments to interest-only or even defer any payments for 90 days.
 Keep in mind that interest would accrue in that time.

 IRS Extends Tax Filing Deadline to July 15th, 2020 – IRS News Release

 The IRS announced that the April 15 tax filing and payment deadline will be extended to July 15th, 2020.
-The due date for estimated tax payments for the first quarter of 2020, normally due on April 15th, is also extended to July 15th, 2020.
+The due date for estimated tax payments for the first quarter and second quarter of 2020 have also been extended to July 15th, 2020.

 Stimulus Plan Delays Payroll Tax Deadline – Source: Deloitte